 Below are the knowledge, skills and behaviours (KSBs) from the standard and related assessment criteria from the assessment plan.
-Onprogramme learning will be based upon the KSBs and the associated assessment criteria are used to assess and grade the apprentice within each assessment method.
+On-programme learning will be based upon the KSBs and the associated assessment criteria are used to assess and grade the apprentice within each assessment method.

-'You provided direction and ensured we worked as a cohesive team' Situational judgement test Knowledge K1 Current research and development in the health and social care sector.
-K2 Theories underpinning the learning, development and motivation of individuals and teams.
-K3 The role of the team and the internal and external environment in which it operates.
-Pass criteria SJT1 Has broad knowledge and understanding of well-established theories and concepts within health and social care and recognises the areas where the knowledge base is most/least secure.
-(K1) SJT2 Has knowledge of the main methods of enquiry into leadership styles and leading teams, and demonstrates the ability to critically evaluate the appropriateness of approaches to solving problems in the field.
-(K2, K3) Competence interview Skills S1 Maintains and develops a leadership style that sets the ethos, aims and approach to the work.
-S2 Manages the application of professional judgement, standards and codes of practice.
-S3 Creates a strong sense of team purpose.
+'You provided direction and ensured we worked as a cohesive team'

+- K1 Current research and development in the health and social care sector. - K2 Theories underpinning the learning, development and motivation of individuals and teams. - K3 The role of the team and the internal and external environment in which it operates.

+SJT1 Has broad knowledge and understanding of well-established theories and concepts within health and social care and recognises the areas where the knowledge base is most/least secure.
+(K1)

+SJT2 Has knowledge of the main methods of enquiry into leadership styles and leading teams, and demonstrates the ability to critically evaluate the appropriateness of approaches to solving problems in the field.
+(K2, K3)

+- S1 Maintains and develops a leadership style that sets the ethos, aims and approach to the work. - S2 Manages the application of professional judgement, standards and codes of practice. - S3 Creates a strong sense of team purpose.

-Pass criteria Distinction criteria CI1 Works with the team and with partner organisations to identify and articulate a shared vision, values, aims, ethos and shared objectives in relation to the care and support of children, young people and their families.
+Pass criteria Distinction criteria

+CI1 Works with the team and with partner organisations to identify and articulate a shared vision, values, aims, ethos and shared objectives in relation to the care and support of children, young people and their families.
 (S1) CI2 Sets clear standards and evaluates own practice and that of others using a number of frames of reference and identifies future actions.
 (S2) CI3 Provides opportunities for the team to plan and discuss priorities, give and receive ideas to achieve objectives and modifies responses where necessary.
-(S3) Cl4 Effectively models a range of negotiation and co-operation skills with own team and with partner organisations to develop relationships that reflect the aims, ethos and shared vision required to achieve the required objectives.
-(S1) Cl5 Encourages and supports others to analyse their own practice and that of others in relation to relevant standards and frameworks.
+(S3) CI4 Effectively models a range of negotiation and co-operation skills with own team and with partner organisations to develop relationships that reflect the aims, ethos and shared vision required to achieve the required objectives.
+(S1) CI5 Encourages and supports others to analyse their own practice and that of others in relation to relevant standards and frameworks.
 Uses critical reflection and considers potential alternatives and their implications for the future.
-(S2) Cl6 Demonstrates a flexible approach to the building of collaborative relationships with the team to support the process of identifying priorities and evaluating progress of group objectives.
+(S2) CI6 Demonstrates a flexible approach to the building of collaborative relationships with the team to support the process of identifying priorities and evaluating progress of group objectives.
 Addresses conflict.
-(S3) Amplit fication Belbin - Team Role theory which identifies 9 difference elopment which are forming, storming, norming, performing and adjourning
+(S3)

+Amplification